nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Result Display | This is where the result of your input to the command box is displayed.
 View Pane | This is where the output for `view` and `stats` command is displayed.
 Flashcard List | This is where all the flashcards are displayed to user.
+Main mode | This is the first window when you open the app.
+Most of the command is executed here.
+Review mode | This is where you can review all your flashcards.
+You can enter this mode by typing `review` in the Command Box of the Main mode.

 --------------------------------------------------------------------------------------------------------------------